 For most homes in warm climates, air conditioning uses more electricity than any other use — up to 70 percent of a summer electric bill, according to some estimates.
 However, there are ways for most people to reduce this load by changing their air conditioning habits.
-Here are the biggest air conditioning mistakes people make, and how to reduce usage and electric bills.
+Here are the biggest air conditioning mistakes people make, and how to correct them to reduce usage and electric bills.

 Mistake No. 1: Buying Too Big an Air Conditioner

 Bigger isn’t always better.
-Many people are inclined to get a bigger air conditioner, assuming it will make the home colder faster.
+Many homeowners are inclined to get a bigger air conditioner, assuming it will make the home colder faster.
 However, an oversized air conditioner won’t generate uniform temperatures or reduce humidity.
 It will also run inefficiently by cycling on and off quickly.
 Of course, a unit may also be too small to properly cool the space.
-To properly size a new air conditioning guide, start with this Consumer Reports worksheet.
+To properly size a new air conditioning system, start with this Consumer Reports worksheet.

 Mistake No. 2: Putting the Air Conditioner in a Hot Spot

 It may seem convenient to put air conditioners in an unused spot on the southwest side of the house.
 However, such placement will make the unit work too hard.
 Instead, install the air conditioner in a shady spot on the east or north side of the house, where it will receive less direct sunlight.